Updated September 20, 2022

 To file a tax return, you must enter your ITIN in the space for the SSN on the tax form, complete the rest of the return, and submit the tax return (along with any additional forms) to the IRS.

 Can I claim tax credits with an ITIN?

 Yes.
 There are some tax credits that you may be eligible to claim with an ITIN.

 1. Child Tax Credit (CTC)

 This tax benefit is worth up to $3,000 for each child under 17.
 (It is worth up to $3,600 for children under 6 years old.)
 Eligibility for claiming the CTC depends on the status of your children.
 You can only claim the CTC if your qualifying children have Social Security Numbers.
 You and your spouse (if married) can have an ITIN or SSN.

 The 2021 American Rescue Plan temporarily expanded the CTC, including offering advance payments that were issued between July and December 2021.
 Learn more about the expanded CTC here.

 - To claim the CTC, you will enter your ITIN and your children’s SSNs on Schedule 8812 “Additional Child Tax Credit.”
 Qualifying children for the CTC must be either a U.S. citizen or a resident alien living in the U.S. (While children with ITINs living in Mexico or Canada can be a dependent for tax filing purposes, they cannot be claimed for the CTC.)

-Note: The SSN requirement for children is set to expire in 2026.
+Note: The SSN requirement for children is set to expire at the end of 2025.
 Unless legislation is enacted, CTC eligibility will revert to prior rules—the credit will be worth up to $1,000 per child, and you, your spouse, and your qualifying child can have an SSN or ITIN to claim the CTC using Schedule 8812.